Casual vacancies in the Australian Parliament: Resignation

-How a casual vacancy is filled

-Casual vacancies are handled in different ways, depending on the house concerned.

-Senate
+Senate casual vacancies

 States

 When a Senate seat representing one of the six states becomes vacant, Section 15 of the Australian Constitution requires the parliament of the relevant state to choose a replacement.
 This is done in a joint sitting of the upper and lower houses (except for Queensland, which has a unicameral parliament).
 If the state parliament is not in session, then the governor of the state (acting on the advice of the state's executive council) may appoint the replacement, but such an appointment lapses if it is not confirmed by a joint sitting within 14 days after the beginning of the next session of the state parliament.

 Prior to 29 July 1977, senators were elected for a six-year term, people appointed to a casual vacancy only held office until the earlier of the next election for the House of Representatives or the Senate, at which the vacancy would be filled by the electors of the relevant state.
 It was also an established convention, but not a constitutional requirement, that the state parliament choose (or the governor appoint) a replacement from the same political party as their predecessor.
 It had also been the practice for the relevant party to provide a list of suitable names to the state premier, and for the state parliament to make the choice.
 Before 1946, the conventions were not as firmly established, with ten casual vacancies being filled by someone from a different party.
 After 1946, however, they were not breached again until 1975 – twice: